mapattacker/datascience/exploratory.rst

 Exploratory Data Analysis
 =========================

-Exploratory data analysis (EDA) is an essential step to understand the data better, to make adjustments, and engineer features before modelling.
+Exploratory data analysis (EDA) is an essential step to understand the data better;
+in order to make adjustments, and engineer features before modelling.
 This often requires skills in visualisation to better interprete the data.

 Correlation Plots